 They’re authentic, and a visit here offers quite the adventure into Lombok’s dense jungle.

-Bonus: You can also visit the so-called Black Monkey Forest, a couple of miles north of Tetebatu, to see rare black Ebony leaf monkeys.
+Bonus: You can also visit the so-called Black Monkey Forest (Tetebatu Monkey Forest), a couple of miles north of Tetebatu, to see rare black Ebony Leaf Monkeys.

 (They’re different from the common grey macaques found at the Ubud Monkey Forest in Bali).